-As described more thoroughly under "Risk Factors - Conflicts of Interest", the Manager and the Mortgage Broker are related parties and the directors, officers and the securityholders of the Manager and the Mortgage Broker are the same individuals.
+As described more thoroughly under "Risk Factors - Conflicts of Interest", the Manager, the Mortgage Broker, CDFL and Capital Direct II are related parties and the directors, officers and the securityholders of the Manager, the Mortgage Broker, CDFL and Capital Direct II are the same individuals.
 The Manager and the Mortgage Broker are parties to the Mortgage Broker Agreement, pursuant to which the Manager has retained the services of the Mortgage Broker to acquire interests in Mortgages and make loans secured by Mortgages for the Trust.
 The Mortgage Broker seeks out, reviews and presents to the Trust, Mortgage investment opportunities which are consistent with the investment and operating policies and objectives of the Trust and services such Mortgages on behalf of the Trust.
 Any conflict of interest between the Mortgage Broker and the Manager is mitigated by the fact that the Trust is governed by its own Board of Governors that has certain independent members and that is required at all times to act in the best interests of the Trust.

-The following is the Trust's distribution and return during the last two completed financial years:
+The following is the Trust's distribution and return during the last two completed financial years and the first and second quarters of 2023: